Superseded - Workers in a healthcare setting (COVID-19 Vaccination Requirements) Direction

 private provider facilities, such as general practitioners, private nurse offices and allied health consulting offices, pharmacies, optometrists, dental surgeries and private pathology centres; or

-not for profit health organisations providing public healthcare under a service agreement with any State or Commonwealth agency, including an Aboriginal and Torres Strait Islander Community Controlled Health Service; or
+not for profit health organisations providing and/or commissioning public healthcare under a service agreement with any State or Commonwealth agency, including an Aboriginal and Torres Strait Islander Community Controlled Health Service; or

 Non Government Organisations (NGO) delivering healthcare services, for example Alcohol and other Drugs residential rehabilitation and treatment services; hospital and other public healthcare services on a Hospital and Health Service campus e.g. integrated mental health Step Up Step Down models; or

 outreach services in other settings provided by the facilities in paragraphs (a) to (d), including in-home healthcare services; or

 Australian Red Cross Lifeblood collection centres

 In home delivery of intensive disability support services

 aged care services funded by the Australian Government and delivered in the home